hannahsgithub/arcade-control/README.md

 ## Features

-- Connect and interface an analog joystick with Raspberry Pi.
+- Connects and interfaces an analog joystick with Raspberry Pi.
-- Python program that maps joystick outputs to your game controls.
+- Python programs that maps joystick outputs to your game controls.
-- Communication mechanism using Python and the Socket library for transmitting, receiving, and decoding control signal for the client-end.
+- A communication mechanism using Python and the Socket library for transmitting, receiving, and decoding control signal for the client-end.

 - ![pi](https://github.com/hannahsgithub/arcade-control/assets/122186988/129a143d-2c42-434f-a329-996a548293ac)